Thinking of going self-guided? Here are the answers to the most important questions about self-guided bike tours in Ireland.

-With a fully guided bike tour, the bike touring company takes care of all the organisation.
+With a fully guided bike tour, the bike tour company takes care of all the organisation.
 This includes accommodation, routes, meals, and activities.
 This is very convenient for because it means all the organising will be done for you by a local expert.
 On the other hand, a fully independent bike tour gives you much greater freedom to do and see the things you’re most interested in.
 It also lets you cycle at your own pace and choose where to eat.

 What is a self-guided bike tour and how does it work?